 DNS leak protection is pivotal if you want to stay anonymous online.
-Even if you are using an anonymity or privacy service like a VPN connection, you can still be the victim of a DNS leak.
+Even if you are using an anonymity or privacy service like a VPN connection, which uses a VPN tunnel to protect your data, you can still be the victim of a DNS leak.

-Only the best VPNs have a built-in DNS leak protection tool.
+Only the best VPNs have a built-in DNS queries leak protection tool.
 Is your VPN protecting you?

 Our free DNS leak test tool will reveal if you are safe online in a matter of seconds.

 Voila!
 In just a few seconds you now know if you are safe or your sensitive data is exposed to cybercriminals.
 Then, you can simply adapt your browsing habits.

 The Domain Name System (DNS) is what allows you to surf the Internet and access the websites you want.

 Try to think of a DNS server as a big address-book where you can find all the websites available online.
 In this address-book, every single website is assigned a specific “phone number” or IP address.
 So, every time you type the name of a website, your ISP goes inside the “address-book” or DNS server, extracts the IP of the website you are looking for and use it to connect you with it.

 As you can see, in all this process your ISP exactly knows who you are and what you are doing on the Internet.
 Moreover, the ISP can even track your data.
 In just a few words, you are totally exposed.